auzhangLABS/c4_deployment-6-main/README.md

 ## Steps:
 #### Establishing AWS Infrastructure using Terraform
 I began by initiating a new workflow by branching out to `stage` in Git.
-From here, I used Terraform to create our first infrastructure, which created two instances in my default VPC.
+Using the [Terraform file](https://github.com/auzhangLABS/c4_deployment-6-main/blob/stage/firstinfrastruture/main.tf) that I crafted, which created two instances in my default VPC.
 These instances consisted of:
-- one with Jenkins, using [this user data](Jenkins user data)
+- one with Jenkins, using [this user data](https://github.com/auzhangLABS/c4_deployment-6-main/blob/stage/firstinfrastruture/deployjenkins.sh).
-- one with Terraform, using [this user data](terraform )
+- one with Terraform, using [this user data](https://github.com/auzhangLABS/c4_deployment-6-main/blob/stage/firstinfrastruture/deployterraform.sh).

 Here is how our first infrastructure was created with Terraform:
 (insert first infrastructure here.)

 In our Jenkins file, we utilized the Jenkins agent for specific stages in the deployment.
-View the [Jenkinfile](Jenkinsfile) to see how we create and connect to a Jenkin Agent, click [here!](https://github.com/auzhangLABS/c4_deployment5.1)
+View the [Jenkinfile](https://github.com/auzhangLABS/c4_deployment-6-main/blob/stage/Jenkinsfile) to see how we create and connect to a Jenkin Agent, click [here!](https://github.com/auzhangLABS/c4_deployment5.1)

 Then I began building the second infrastructure.
-Here, I used Terraform to create two VPCs - one in `us-east-1` and the other in `us-west-2`.
+Here, I used another [Terraform file](https://github.com/auzhangLABS/c4_deployment-6-main/blob/stage/initTerraform/main.tf) that I made, to create two VPCs - one in `us-east-1` and the other in `us-west-2`.
 Each VPC has:
--2 Availability Zones
+- 2 Availability Zones
--2 Public Subnets
+- 2 Public Subnets
--2 EC2 Instances
+- 2 EC2 Instances
--1 Route Table
+- 1 Route Table
--1 Security Group with ports 22 and 8000 open for access
+- 1 Security Group with ports 22 and 8000 open for access

 Each instance was configured with user data to install certain packages and configurations.
-Here is a detailed explanation:
+Here is a detailed explanations:
 - software-properties-common: manage software repositories from the command line.
 - add-apt-repository -y ppa:deadsnakes/ppa: adding a Personal Package Archive with the newer version of Python that might not be available on Ubuntu.
 - python3.7: Installing python 3.7
 - python3.7-venv: Set up a lightweight, isolated Python environment.
 - build-essential: Installed the required tools for compiling and building software.
-- libmysqlclient-dev: Provides the necessary files or library that are needed for Python to interact with MySQL.
+- libmysqlclient-dev: Provides the necessary files or libraries that are needed for Python to interact with MySQL.
 - python3.7-dev: Extend the capabilities of Python.<br>

 Then enter the python virtual environment, and installed the following packages:
 - pip install mysqlclient: Installs MySQL database driver for Python.
 - pip install gunicorn: install Gunicorn web serverpackage.

-To see the full data script, click [here!](deploy python .sh).
+To see the full data script, click [here!](https://github.com/auzhangLABS/c4_deployment-6-main/blob/stage/initTerraform/deploypython.sh).
 After the instance is set up, you can check its status by checking each instance's IP to see if the banking application is working.
 See my example below:
 [photo here]

 #### Creating an RDS (Relational Database Service) database: